op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::server::kickstart::simp_client_bootstrap

-that can be run to bootstrap SIMP clients via Puppet, in a fashion similar to `simp bootstrap`, the bootstrap script for the SIMP server.
+This class manages simp_client_bootstrap scripts, which are scripts that can be run to bootstrap SIMP clients via Puppet, in a fashion similar to `simp bootstrap`, the bootstrap script for the SIMP server.